College & Career Center

 The College & Career Center (CCC) is a place where students may come to find out about college visits, scholarships, job openings, field trips, volunteer opportunities, or how to earn credit while working.
 We also have many resource books available for check-out.
 As we are constantly updating events, our Power School page has the latest information.

-We have more than thirty college visits, both in state as well as out of state.
-A listing of these visits can be found on our Power School page as well in the Daily Bulletin.
+We have over 70 college visits, both in state as well as out of state.
+A listing of these visits can be found on our Power School page as well in the Weekly Bulletin.
 Visits are open to juniors as well as seniors and STUDENTS MUST SIGN UP IN ADVANCE in order to attend.

 - Career and technical education (CTE) dual credit classes are offered at many high schools and skills centers across the state in partnership with community and technical colleges.
 CTE dual credit classes are taught at the high school or skills center.
 The classes integrate academics with technical skills to help students prepare for advanced education and careers.
 Students earn high school and college credit for successfully completing the same class.